KRISHNAABHINAVV/Aviothic2.0_DevApex/README.md

+Here’s your **NeuroCare README** revised with **placeholders for demo images** so you can add your actual screenshots later.
+I’ve kept the structure, flow, and poetic tone intact:

+---

 # 🧠 **NeuroCare – AI-Powered Cognitive Health Detection Using Gemini API**

 **NeuroCare** is an advanced **React + TypeScript (TSX)** web application designed to assist in the **early detection of cognitive decline** associated with **Alzheimer’s disease and dementia**.